Nickzxw/Nickzxw.GitHub.io/source/_posts/Inspires-From-Professer-Song.md

 ### 2011.11.12

-1. People who are not be jealous are mediocre. (不遭人嫉是庸才)
+1. People who are not be jealous are mediocre.
-2. When you encounter setbacks, set a threshold for yourself.(当你遇到挫折时，给自己设立一个阈值)
+2. When you encounter setbacks, set a threshold for yourself.
-3. Before you understand everything, learn to be patient.(没有了解清楚全貌时，要学会忍耐)
+3. Before you understand everything, learn to be patient.
-4. You need to have a sense of rhythm when you do anything.(做任何事情都需要有节奏感)
+4. You need to have a sense of rhythm when you do anything.